Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

 ### Determining the scope of PII anonymization and deanonymization

-To implement the above policy fragments, they need to be referenced in the target API in APIM.
+To implement the above policiy framtements, they need to be referenced in the target API in APIM.

 It is important to decide the scope of PII anonymization and deanonymization.